james-priest/100-days-log/README.md

 GitHub Pages is a static site hosting service provided by GitHub that takes Markdown files, combines them with a template, and turns them to static HTML.

-With GitHub Pages enabled, code logs written in Markdown are converted to html when pushed to GitHib.
+With GitHub Pages enabled, code logs written in Markdown are converted to html when pushed to GitHub.

 ## Getting Started